 I quickly began incorporating them into my salads, and they found their way into my southwest salad.
 Pretty soon they ended up as a tasty garnish on dishes like Mexican Pumpkin Stew with Pork and Hominy and Low Carb Mexican Cauliflower Rice Bowls.
 I even incorporated them into a cilantro pesto in Red Chile Mussels with Cilantro Pesto.

 Why the interest in this somewhat humble ingredient?
-They’re healthy.
+Pepitas are healthy.
 A one ounce serving of pepitas (without the shell) has only 151 calories, mainly from protein and fat.
-That’s fewer calories and carbs than almonds, and more protein.
+That's fewer calories and carbs than almonds, and more protein.

 Pepitas are rich in antioxidants, manganese, magnesium, iron, and zinc.
 In short, they're just good for you!

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.

 - coconut or vegetable oil

 - red chile sauce (see Tips below)

 - chopped cilantro, scallions, crumbled cotija to garnish as desired

 - Roast the veggies - Preheat oven to 400 degrees (375 convection).
 Arrange tomatoes and garlic on a baking sheet.
 Roast until the edges begin to brown.
 Garlic will be ready at 20-25 minutes (set a timer).
 The tomatoes will need 35-45 minutes.

 - Prep the pepitas - While the tomatoes and garlic roast, toast the pepitas in a medium-hot dry pan.
 Watch them carefully as you don't want them to scorch.
 The seeds should have a good amount of brown on them.
 Set aside to cool.
 Add the prepared pepitas to the bowl of your food processor.
 Pulse until finely ground.